PennyLaneAI/catalyst/paper/paper.md

 ## Frontend

-The Catalyst frontend, built in Python and C++, directly integrates with both PennyLane [@pennylane], a Python framework for differentiable quantum programming. and JAX [@jax], a Python framework for accelerated auto-differentiation, to capture hybrid quantum programs.
+The Catalyst frontend, built in Python and C++, directly integrates with both PennyLane [@pennylane], a Python framework for differentiable quantum programming, and JAX [@jax], a Python framework for accelerated auto-differentiation, to capture hybrid quantum programs.
 As a result, by decorating hybrid programs with the `@qjit` decorator, the Catalyst frontend is able to capture and ahead-of-time or just-in-time compile (from within Python) the quantum and classical instructions